Contribution Guidelines for hosted projects

 You can include this automatically when you commit a change to your local git repository using git commit -s.

-Additionally, it is possible to use shell scripting to apply signoff automatically.
-Here is an example for bash to be put into a .bashrc file:
+• Shell scripting to automatically apply signing.
+Here is an example for bash, to be put into a .bashrc file:

 git() {